 It may often be the case that it will be alleged that you contributed towards the accident, that is to say you were contributory negligent.
 You can read more about contributory negligence here.

 Mulroy and Company Solicitors Galway specialise in personal injury claims and we are in a position to advise you if amount offered is fair for the loss and injury suffered.

 Often, after an accident occurs, the injured party is discouraged from seeking the assistance of a lawyer or is put under pressure from an insurance company to accept a settlement.
-However, is is vital that before accepting any settlement from an insurance company that you obtain advice from a personal injury solicitor.
-The insurance company is most likely making an offer to settle the case now as it fear it may have to make a higher offer in the future.
+However, is is vital that before accepting any settlement from an insurance company that you obtain advice from a personal injury law firm.
+The insurance company is most likely making an offer to settle the case now as it fears it may have to make a higher offer in the future.

 It is vital to remember that insurance companies employ a wide range of experts from claims managers, motor vehicle assessors, actuaries and medical advisors to represent them.